 Defence Fund Contributions

-Special contribution for defence fund.
+Special contribution for the defence fund

-Special Contribution for Defence.
+Special Contribution for Defence

 Persons that are subject to Special Contribution for Defence: